RAVE and Alertus

 Dispatchers can quickly deploy a message in the event of an emergency or campus closure.
 Critical information from the National Weather Service about hazardous weather or civil emergency, such as tornados and severe thunderstorms, are automatically relayed by text message to campus community members who have signed up for Emergency Text Alerts.
 A simple sign-up process through MyFSU is all it takes to register to receive text alerts.

-NEW IN 2018 - Parents, family or friends of Ferris students can now receive Ferris State University emergency messaging!
+Since 2018, parents, family or friends of Ferris students can now receive Ferris State University emergency messaging!
 Completing the following action will register a cell phone to receive FSU text alerts sent by the Rave system.
 All FSU location messages will be received when registering a cell number.

 - Text the word FerrisAlerts to the number 67283 on the cell phone you wish to register with the system.